Documentation

 Key material custody

-• the seed is never written to disk, browser storage, or any export artifact
+The operator secret is held only in RAM and is never written to disk, browser storage, or any export artifact.

 Exporting the provisioned keys